nuxencs/seasonpackarr/docs/product-specs/prowlarr-backfill.md

 Cooldowns remain in memory across runs.
 They reset after a service restart or a Prowlarr URL or API key change.
 No cooldown state is written to disk.

 These limits are project choices, not tracker-specific guarantees.
-[cross-seed](https://www.cross-seed.org/docs/basics/options) uses a 30-second bulk
-search delay and a minimum one-day search cadence.
-[qui](https://getqui.com/docs/features/cross-seed/overview/) uses at least 60 seconds
-between Torznab library searches and a minimum 12-hour per-torrent cooldown.
-Those controls apply to different units of work from our per-request spacing and full-run schedule.
-Keep `"24h"` as a starting schedule for routine backfill.
+A poll can require multiple requests.
+Select an interval that fits the configured trackers.

 All search settings reload without a restart.
 The scheduler detects an interval change within one second while idle and resets its next run time.
 An active run